Policy last updated

 For students currently enrolled in a Victorian government school, the following information will be requested at the screening questions stage by the facilitator service:

-• a signed consent form from the student’s parent/carer(s)
+- a signed consent form from the student’s parents/carers

-Schools will also need to declare that the student will, or has received, supplementary, substantial or extensive adjustments, as per the definitions provided in the Nationally Consistent Collection of Data on School Students with Disability (NCCD) for a period of at least 10 weeks cumulatively over the past 12 months.
+Schools will also need to declare that the student will, or has received, supplementary, substantial or extensive adjustments, as per the definitions provided in the Nationally Consistent Collection of Data on School Students with Disability (NCCD) for a period of at least 10 weeks at the time of the profile meeting.
+A profile request cannot progress if this declaration is not made.

 For new students due to commence in a Victorian government school, the following information will be requested at the screening questions stage by the facilitator service to process the request:

-• a signed consent form from the parent/carer(s).
+- a signed consent form from the parents/carers.

 Refer to: New students entering the Victorian government school system.

-The Vineland-3 assessment must include the name and position/role of the scoring practitioner.
+The Vineland-3 assessment must include the name and position/role of the scoring practitioner and the date the vineland-3 assessment was scored.

-If this documentation cannot be obtained by the parent/carer(s) or new school, the new school should contact the facilitator service for support.
+If this documentation cannot be obtained by the parents/carers or new school, the new school should contact the facilitator service for support.

-Schools must obtain consent from the student’s parent/carer(s), or the adult/mature minor student before requesting a profile meeting.
+Schools must obtain consent from the student’s parents/carers, or the adult/mature minor student before requesting a profile meeting.
 This must be provided when schools make the profile request.
-The signed form should be kept on the student’s file.
+The signed form must be kept on the student’s file.

-The consent form (DOCX)External Link can be signed by any of the following people:
+The consent form can be signed by any of the following people:

-• a student who the principal considers to be a mature minor for the purposes of making the decision to receive the services.
+- a student who the principal considers to be a mature minor.
+Refer to the Mature Minors and Decision Making policy.

-Schools must obtain consent from parent/carer(s) of international students, unless the student is deemed to be a mature minor for the purposes of the meeting.
+Schools must obtain consent from parents/carers of international students, unless the student is deemed to be a mature minor for the purposes of the meeting.

 Schools must not edit or make changes to the consent form.